 Visual Effects for Google Meet

 Unlike Zoom, Google Meet doesn’t offer an option to have virtual backgrounds during meetings.
 Although you can use Snap Camera to change the look of your surroundings, there’s still no neat way to change your background.
-With the Visual Effects for Google Meet extension, you can apply different effects to your backgrounds like Bubbles, Cube, Sunglasses, Screen Text, Freeze, Contrast, Inverse, Pixelate, Blur, and Green Screen.
+With the Visual Effects for Google Meet extension, you can apply different effects to your backgrounds like Bubbles, Cube, Sunglasses, Screen Text, Freeze, Contrast, Inverse, Pixelate, and Green Screen.

 For now, the extension will only work with a physical green screen but the developer has revealed that this will be fixed with a future update.